ucsb-cs48-w19/6pm-when2meet/README.md

 ### One-sentence description of the project

-When-2-meet is a webapp to help groups find an optimal time to meet
+When-2-meet is a webapp to help groups find an optimal time to meet.

 ### Additional information about the project